arabidopsis/NLP-ready/README.md

 This will scrape the ncbi website so the `--sleep=20.` key ensures that it is not hit too rapidly.
-This will avoid you being blocked!
-This will take sometime (e.g. 20 x #papers secs) so go get a coffee.
+This will avoid you being blocked but will take sometime (e.g. 20 x #papers secs) so go get a coffee.

-This _metafile_ is a CSV file that will form the basis for everything that follows.
+This *metafile* is a CSV file that will form the basis for everything that follows.
 It contains the DOIs that will allow us to find the document on the web.
 Pubmed IDs that are either incorrect or unknown to NCBI will have an ISSN column set to "missing-issn".

+mlcrops uses ISSN numbers to determine which code to use to download and process the journal text.

 You can stop and restart this command as you like; it checks for pmids that are already done.